Is Life Insurance Worth It?

 Alternatives to Life Insurance

-If, for whatever reason, life insurance is not the right solution for you or not the right solution right now, there are similar alternatives you can consider that can take the place of traditional life insurance.
+If, for whatever reason, life insurance is not the right solution for you or not the right solution right now, there are alternatives to consider that can take the place of traditional life insurance.

 Annuities